 Nearly 36% of young adults are enrolled in school in Cathedral City.
 That rate is slightly higher than the average rate in the Coachella Valley, but lower than in California or the United States.
 The graph on the right demonstrates that that proportion has been growing since 2009.

-Select a community to the right of the chart to see how young adults enrolled in school rates compare to Cathedral City.
+Select a community to see how young adults enrolled in school rates compare to Cathedral City

-Cathedral City has the fourth largest number of housing units in the Coachella Valley at 22,279 units.
+Cathedral City has the fifth largest number of housing units in the Coachella Valley at 22,679 units.

-Select a community to the right of the chart to see how the homeownership rates compare to Cathedral City.
+Select a community to see how the homeownership rates compare to Cathedral City.

-Select a community to the right of the chart to see how rent burden rates compare to Cathedral City.
+Select a community to see how rent burden rates compare to Cathedral City.

-Housing stability dipped slightly in Cathedral City from 2011-2013 estimates, however it has been steadily growing since then.
-According to 2017 estimates, housing stability in Cathedral City is nearly 88%, 1% higher than average housing stability throughout the Coachella Valley.
+Housing stability in Cathedral City has been steadily growing since 2013.
+According to 2018 estimates, housing stability in Cathedral City is nearly 89%, 1% higher than average housing stability rate throughout the Coachella Valley.

-Select a community to the right of the chart to see how housing stability rates compare to Cathedral City.
+Select a community to see how housing stability rates compare to Cathedral City.

-The rate of the population that uses public transit is low across the Coachella Valley at about 2%.
-However, in Cathedral City, the rate is slightly higher at 3% and has been growing slightly over the last few years estimates.
+The rate of the population that uses public transit is low across the Coachella Valley at about 1.4%.
+However, in Cathedral City, the rate is slightly higher at 2.5% and has remained relatively consistent the past few years.

-Select a community to the right of the chart to see how transit ridership rates compare to Cathedral City.
+Select a community to see how transit ridership rates compare to Cathedral City.

-Source Notes: All data in this community profile come from either the 2017 5-year estimates of the American Community Survey.
+Source Notes: All data in this community profile come from the American Community Survey 5-Year Estimates, 2014-2018.
+All income and rent figures are shown in 2018 dollars for all years.

 Cover Photo Credit: Noe Montes